 Yes.
 In addition to the $35 debit card for the interview, every year you provide samples you will get the following as a thank you:

-$25 for your time providing cheek cells and a urine sample at a visit from an interviewer, and
+$25 for your time providing a urine sample at a visit from an interviewer, and

 $25 for your time providing a blood sample at a follow-up visit from a health professional.